Skip to content

 McIlroy doesn't lead enough after three rounds and often leaves himself too much to do going into the last round.
 The difference between winning seven times as Scheffler has done and winning three times that McIlroy has done boils down to a couple of shots and high levels of concentration and intensity consistently throughout a tournament.

-Who will win the Race to Dubai?
-Watch Rory McIlroy in action at the DP World Tour Championship throughout the week live on Sky Sports Golf.
+Watch Rory McIlroy in action on the PGA Tour and DP World Tour live on Sky Sports Golf.
 Get Sky Sports or stream the DP World Tour and more with NOW.